• Skip to main content

 • Estimating strawberries for the puree: About 10 oz of fresh strawberries will make about 1 cup of strawberry puree.

-• Strawberry emulsion substitute: If you can’t find strawberry emulsion, you can substitute for a strawberry extract at a one to one ratio.
+• Strawberry emulsion substitute: If you can't find strawberry emulsion, you can substitute it for a strawberry extract at a one-to-one ratio.

 • Testing for doneness: Although tempting to wait until the toothpick comes out clean, doing so will likely lead to over-baking your cake.
 Instead, you want your toothpick to come out without any raw batter and with some cooked crumbs still clinging to it.

-• The trick to bubble-free frosting: Although this frosting whips up relatively smooth, you can beat out any air bubbles that might have worked their way in by beating the frosting on low for about 5 minutes.
+• The trick to bubble-free frosting: Although this frosting whips up relatively smooth, you can beat out any air bubbles by beating the frosting on low for 5 minutes.

 front view of strawberry crunch cake slice missing a bite